netfoundry/minimal-mistakes/docs/_pages/v2/guide-hello-world.md

 {: .notice--success}
  -->

-## Overview

-1. Your workspace
-2. Create a network.
-3. Create an edge router.
-4. Define an edge router policy.
-5. Define a service.
-6. Enroll a tunneler.
-7. Initialize an AppWAN, and add
-    1. the tunneler and
-    2. the service.

 ## By Example

 The result of these request examples is an AppWAN that allows Tunneler to initiate connections to a service.
 You could describe any server in your service definition, even one that is not public as long as the edge router is able to reach the server.